Earthquake Swarm

-- It is a series of many (sometimes thousands) low-intensity earthquakes without a discernible main shock that can occur over weeks in active geothermal areas.
+- It involves a series of many (sometimes thousands) low-intensity earthquakes without a discernible main shock that can occur over weeks in active geothermal areas.

 - When seismic energy piles up inside the Earth and is released in small amounts from certain points, such a series of earthquakes can occur.